Advanced, Smart, and Digital Manufacturing

 - Build digital (CAD) models of parts and products to support manual and computer-aided manufacturing.

-- Design, develop, and analyze traditional and advanced material processing technologies and manufacturing systems.
+- Design, develop, and analyze traditional and advanced manufacturing processes and systems.

 - Utilize additive manufacturing to produce complex parts with ease and efficiency.